Big Demo In US City Of Dallas Demands Aafias Release; Sen. Talha Urges Biden To Pardon Her - UrduPoint

 Meanwhile, Senator Muhammad Talha Mahmood, a member of the delegation, who spoke to The Media Line from Dallas, described the meeting with Dr. Aafia Siddiqui as “encouraging.”

 Other members of the delegation include Senator Bushra Anjum and psychiatrist Dr. Iqbal Afridi.
-The delegation was sent to the United States on the instructions of Prime MInister Nawaz Sharif to seek Dr Siddiqui’s release on compassionate grounds.
+The delegation was sent to the United States on the instructions of Prime Minister Shehbaz Sharif to seek Dr Siddiqui’s release on compassionate grounds.

 Senator Talha Mahmood expressed hope that Biden, who will relinquish office on January 20, might grant her a pardon.